-- Completion of standard Northwest College application. - Completion of a Nursing Program Letter of Intent. - Three letters of reference. - A goal statement that addresses your reason for the choice of nursing as a career and what you see as the role of a nurse within the health care arena. - A personal interview with nursing faculty. - Evidence of high school graduation or GED (score of 500 or above). - Cumulative GPA of 2.5 (most recent high school transcript or last 12 credits of college coursework or GPA on those courses taken as required by the Northwest College Nursing Program, at least 12 credits). - Placement at math level 2 (eligible to take MATH 0930).
-Math testing is required for courses older than five years. - Completion of ZOO 2010 Human Anatomy & Physiology I (within the past five years), PSYC 1000 - General Psychology, and ENGL 1010 - Introduction to Composition with a grade of 2.0 or better in each course. - ACT score of 20 (applies to first two years after high school graduation.
-Successful college work may fulfill this criteria). - Nurse Entrance Test composite percentage of 74 or above. - Evidence of successful completion of a Nursing Assistance course which makes the candidate eligible for certification or certified as a Nursing Assistant.
-(This is not required for acceptance into the program, but it is required prior to entrance in the fall semester, freshman year).
+- Completion of standard Northwest College application. - Completion of a Nursing Program Letter of Intent. - Three letters of reference. - A goal statement that addresses your reason for the choice of nursing as a career and what you see as the role of a nurse within the health care arena. - A personal interview with nursing faculty. - Evidence of high school graduation or GED (score of 500 or above). - Cumulative GPA of 2.5 (most recent high school transcript or last 12 credits of college coursework or GPA on those courses taken as required by the Northwest College Nursing Program, at least 12 credits).

+- Placement at math level 2 (eligible to take MATH 0930).
+Math testing is required for courses older than five years. - Completion of ZOO 2010 Human Anatomy and Physiology I (within the past five years), PSYC 1000 - General Psychology, and ENGL 1010 - Introduction to Composition with a grade of 2.0 or better in each course. - ACT score of 20 (applies to first two years after high school graduation.
+Successful college work may fulfill this criteria). - Nurse Entrance Test composite percentage of 74 or above. - Evidence of certification as a nursing assistant by the Wyoming State Board of Nursing.
+(This is not required for acceptance into the program, but it is required prior to entrance in the fall semester, freshman year.)